What is an Erythrocyte Sedimentation Rate (ESR)?

 A high ESR test result may be from a condition that causes inflammation, such as:

 - Systemic vasculitis

 - Certain cancers

-If your results are not in the normal range, it doesn't necessarily mean you have a medical condition that requires treatment.
-A moderate ESR may indicate pregnancy, menstruation, or anemia, rather than an inflammatory disease.
-Certain medicines and supplements can also affect your results.
-These include oral contraceptives, aspirin, cortisone, and vitamin A. Be sure to tell your health care provider about any drugs or supplements you are taking.
+If your ESR results are not normal, it doesn't always mean you have a medical condition that needs treatment.
+Pregnancy, a menstrual cycle, aging, obesity, drinking alcohol regularly, and exercise can affect ESR results.
+Certain medicines and supplements may also affect your results, so be sure to tell your provider about any medicines or supplements you are taking.

 Learn more about laboratory tests, reference ranges, and understanding results.

 Is there anything else I need to know about an ESR?